-TEP members had a robust discussion regarding the importance of staying focused on the purpose and limitations of the charge they were given (i.e., to identify the best candidate items to supplement existing standardized assessment of PAC patient/resident cognition).
-Amid so many high-quality data elements, and, given the complexity of cognitive function, members discussed the need to be practical and mindful of the goals of standardized assessment, including keeping in mind what will be done with the data collected.
-They cautioned against trying to do too much because of potential patient/resident and clinician burden, and sought to narrow down or better focus the scope of what should be assessed with these items (e.g., executive function versus functional assessment versus cognitive function).
-TEP members stressed the need for the chosen data elements to address the gaps in elements currently being assessed so that providers may be aware of issues or behavior that could threaten patient safety, such as impulsivity, which could lead to falls.
+TEP members had a robust discussion regarding the importance of staying focused on the purpose and limitations of the charge they were given (i.e. to identify the best candidate items to supplement existing standardized assessment of PAC patient/resident cognition); amid so many high-quality data elements and given the complexity of cognitive function, members discussed the need to be practical and mindful of the goals of standardized assessment, including keeping in mind what will be done with the data collected.
+They cautioned against trying to do too much because of potential patient/resident and clinician burden, and sought to narrow down or better focus the scope of what should be assessed with these items (e.g., executive function vs. functional assessment vs. cognitive function).
+TEP members stressed the need for the chosen data elements to address the gaps in what is currently being assessed so that providers may be aware of issues or behavior that could threaten patient safety, such as impulsivity which could lead to falls.
 One person mentioned the need to choose data elements that can identify patients/residents with mild cognitive impairment, as they might be the most likely to be discharged, whereas another questioned whether such information is useful if there is no course of treatment to offer.
-Others commented on the fact that patients/residents in PAC settings can have divergent needs: Some might be undergoing treatment in order to be discharged to their home or a home-like setting, whereas others may not be candidates for discharge from higher-intensity care settings.
+Others commented on the fact that patients/residents in PAC settings can have divergent needs: some might be undergoing treatment in order to be discharged to their home or a home-like setting, whereas other PAC patients/residents may not be candidates for discharge from higher-intensity care settings.

 Many expressed concern over the burden of assessment on both providers and patients/residents.
-There was agreement that the selection of items to supplement the Brief Interview of Mental Status (BIMS) and the Confusion Assessment Method for cross-setting assessment should be strategic, with a goal of adding only a small number of data elements that returned new (nonduplicative), reliable, and necessary (e.g., useful for care planning and transitions), information about patients/residents.
+There was agreement that the selection of items to supplement the Brief Interview of Mental Status (BIMS) and the Confusion Assessment Method (CAM), for crosssetting assessment, should be strategic, with a goal of adding only a small number of data elements that returned new (non-duplicative), reliable, and necessary (e.g. useful for care planning and care transitions), information about patients/residents.
 Many were concerned that patients/residents might simply refuse to participate if too many questions overwhelmed them, or if assessments were conducted too frequently, particularly among those without cognitive impairment.
 Such burnout could affect the validity of assessments as well, one person commented.
-Panelists also stressed the importance of avoiding overlap, whether from other IMPACT Act-related efforts being implemented (e.g., function measure) or from setting-specific assessment tools with similar data elements already included.
-Some expressed the wish that procedures be developed to allow providers to skip data elements that seem less relevant to a particular patient's situation (e.g., patients who are not expected to be discharged might be exempt from assessments of cognition that focus on independent management of medication or safety and judgment items).
+Panelists also stressed the importance of avoiding overlap, whether from other IMPACT Act of 2014-related efforts being implemented (e.g., function measure) or from setting-specific assessment tools with similar data elements already included.
+Some expressed the wish that procedures be developed to allow providers to skip data elements that seem less relevant to a particular patient's situation (e.g., patients who are not expected to be discharged home might be exempt from assessments of cognition that focus on independent management of medication or safety and judgment items).

 Some TEP members generally questioned the use of data elements that rely on assessor observation and judgment (e.g., the DOTPA CARE tool items), and the reliability of such instruments that might yield different results from different assessors.
 A preference for performance-based (functional) tasks was expressed.
-Regardless of the type of assessment, some TEP members reminded the group that basic hearing and vision impairments could be a confounding factor in a patient's performance, especially if not previously known or documented.
+Regardless of the type of assessment - of cognition and other areas - some TEP members reminded the group that basic hearing and vision impairments could be a confounding factor in a patient's performance, especially if not previously known or documented.